arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 ## Graphical User Interface

 A graphical user interface, or GUI (pronounced "gooey") is meant to make things easier for a human user -- that's why the word *user* is in the name.
-While some interfaces are meant to allow for interactions between two computer programs (that's what an API, or application programming interface is for), a GUI is intended for users, not programs.
-A GUI is an interface that is highly visual and relies on graphics (shapes, images, and other kinds of visual displays), which for many users is helpful.
+While some interfaces are meant to allow for interactions between two computer programs (that's what an API, or application programming interface, is for), a GUI is intended for human users, not programs.
+A GUI is an interface that is highly visual and relies on graphics (shapes, images, icons, windows, and other kinds of visual cues), which for many users is helpful.

 The operating system of your Windows or Mac computer has a highly complex graphical user interface, and so do most of the programs you might purchase as a consumer (things like Microsoft Word or Adobe Photoshop).
 You use a mouse, not a keyboard, to click on pictures that represent programs in order to open them.
 You use a mouse to click on words like "File" or "Window" to show a menu of options.
 You might use a mouse to click and drag to select a portion of an image or a selection of words, and then delete or move your selection.